Prisca92/Project-1/README.md

 The following Python libraries were used for this project:

-Pandas, Numpy, Matplotlib, Scipy and Seaborn
+Pandas, Numpy, Matplotlib, Scipy, Seaborn and Pywedge

 Key Findings